* This is the Consumer Version. *

 If foot ulcers are not healing, a person may need complete bed rest.
 If bed rest is required, bandages with heel pads or foam-rubber booties should be worn to prevent bedsores (pressure sores) from developing on the feet.
 The head of the bed should be raised 6 to 8 inches (about 15 to 20 centimeters) and the legs kept at or below heart level, so that gravity helps blood flow through the arteries.
 If the ulcer is infected, doctors usually prescribe antibiotics to be taken by mouth, and the person may need to be hospitalized.

 Rarely, amputation of the leg is required to remove infected tissue, relieve unrelenting pain, or stop worsening gangrene.
 Surgeons remove as little of the leg as possible.
 Preserving the knee is particularly important if the person plans to wear an artificial leg.
-Rehabilitation after leg amputation is important (see Rehabilitation After Limb Amputation).
+Physical rehabilitation after leg amputation is important.

 Generic NameSelect Brand Names